 Ferrets First – The UK’s No.1 Ferret Magazine.– Ferrets first is a bimonthly publication available by subscription for anyone with a “ferret lifestyle”.Ferret Universe– Scored quizzes on ferret knowledge and information on health and care as well as photos, message board, and chat room.

 Ferretting– Fun look at ferreting for rabbits in the Highlands of Scotland.
 Check out pictures of the ferrets and their friends; suggest names for our baby ferrets and links to other ferret pages.

 Hants and Berks Ferret Club– We are a group of enthusiasts based in the N. Hampshire/Berkshire area, dedicated to the promotion and general well being of working, domestic and rescue ferrets.
-By attending, County shows, Charity events and Display’s we hope to educate people in the care and handling of ferrets whilst dispelling the often mis-held conceptions.
+By attending, County shows Charity events and Display’s we hope to educate people in the care and handling of ferrets whilst dispelling the often miss-held conceptions.